Enhancement of stability of metastable states in the presence of L\'{e}vy noise: Results

-For $x_0 < a < L_2$ the integral in Eq.~(\ref{F-27}) diverges, which means the impossibility for a particle to cross the potential barrier, located at the point $x=a$, in the absence of driving noise.
-For $a < x_0 < L_2$ we obtain the finite dynamical time
+For $x_0 < m < L_2$, that is unstable initial conditions within the basin of attraction, the integral in Eq.~(\ref{F-27}) diverges, which means the impossibility for a particle to cross the potential barrier, located at the point $x = m$, in the absence of driving noise.
+For $m < x_0 < L_2$ we obtain the finite dynamical time

+For unstable initial conditions of the particle beyond the potential barrier (at $x = +m$) and within the interval $+m < x_0 < L_2$, the normalized MRT in the metastable state $\tau_{MRT}(x_0)/\tau_d(x_0)$ as a function of the noise intensity parameter $D_{1}$ has a nonmonotonic behaviour with a maximum (see curves in Figs.~\ref{left} and~\ref{right})\footnote{The MRT in the metastable state $\tau_{MRT}(x_0)$ as a function of the noise intensity parameter $D_{1}$, with fixed $L_2$, has the same nonmonotonic behaviour with a maximum but with different scaling in the vertical axis of Fig.~\ref{left}.
+In Fig.~\ref{right} the MRT $\tau_{MRT}(x_0)$ versus $D_{1}$, with fixed $L_1$, is shown.}.
+This is the noise enhanced stability (NES) phenomenon, already investigated with Gaussian noise sources~\cite{Agu01,Dub04,Fia05,Hur06,Yos08,Man08,Tra09,Val18a,Val18b,Sur21,Men13,Ser16,Mor21,Zhe18}.

-The normalized NLRT $\left <T (x_0 )\right > /T_d(x_0)$ for a metastable cubic potential as a function of the noise intensity parameter $D_{1}$ for different positions $L_1$ of the left boundary and a fixed value of the right boundary $L_2 =4$ in a semilog plot is shown in Fig.~\ref{left}.
+The normalized MRT $\tau_{MRT}(x_0)/\tau_d(x_0)$ for a metastable cubic potential as a function of the noise intensity parameter $D_{1}$ for different positions $L_1$ of the left boundary and a fixed value of the right boundary $L_2 = 4$ in a semilog plot is shown in Fig.~\ref{left}.
 The different values of $L_1$ range from $0$ to $-6$ with steps $0.2$.
-A nonmonotonic behavior of the normalized NRLT with a maximum as a function of the noise intensity is observed for all values of $L_1$ analyzed, that is the particle is temporarily trapped in the metastable state.
+A nonmonotonic behavior of the normalized MRT with a maximum as a function of the noise intensity parameter is observed for all values of $L_1$ analyzed, that is the particle is temporarily trapped in the metastable state.

+Furthermore, we perform the numerical integration of the Langevin equation~(\ref{F-00}) with the cubic potential profile of Eq.~(\ref{F-16}) for different position $L_1$ and fixed $L_2$ (see Fig.~\ref{left}b), and different position $L_2$ and fixed $L_1$ (see Fig.~\ref{right}b), across a wide range of noise intensity parameters $D_1$.
+The MRT is obtained by numerically integrating Eq.~(\ref{F-00}) over $2 \times 10^6$ time steps of width $dt = 10^{-3}$ and averaging over $5 \times 10^6$ independent numerical repetitions.
+The algorithm used for the L\'{e}vy noise source is that proposed by Weron for the implementation of the Chambers method, see Ref.~\cite{Dub20} \footnote{In particular see the Refs.
+[74] and [75] of Ref.~\cite{Dub20}}.

+From these simulations we obtain the detailed dependence of the MRT on both the noise intensity parameter $D_1$ and the parameters $L_1$ or $L_2$.
+The agreement between the theoretical exact results of Eq.~(\ref{F-26}) and the numerical simulations of Eq.~(\ref{F-00}) is excellent.\\ For large noise intensity parameter, we have a power law behavior of the MRT as a function of the noise intensity parameter $\tau_{MRT}(x_0)\sim D_{1}^{-1}$ (see panels (a) and (b) of Figs.~\ref{left} and~\ref{right}).